stanley1153/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The path to success is to take massive
+If the path be beautiful,